Updated: January 1, 2020

 The Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) requires us to ask each of our patients to acknowledge receipt of our Notice of HIPAA Privacy Practices.
 The Notice is published on our website, mobile application, and available at One Medical clinics.
 You can acknowledge receipt of this Notice by clicking on the “I Acknowledge Receipt of the Notice of HIPAA Privacy Practices” button, or by indicating your acknowledgement in another written or digital manner provided.
 You can receive a copy of this Notice by asking for one at a One Medical clinic, or by printing one from our website at any time.

 One Medical has partnered with Icahn School of Medicine at Mount Sinai and its applicable affiliates (“Mount Sinai”) in the New York City and surrounding areas.
-Each of the One Medical professional corporation affiliates together designate themselves as a single Affiliated Covered Entity (“ACE”) for purposes of compliance with HIPAA, including without limitation: One Medical of Arizona, P.C. (an Arizona professional corporation); One Medical Group, Inc. (a California professional corporation); One Medical Labs, Inc. (a California professional corporation); One Medical Group, P.C. (a District of Columbia professional corporation); One Medical Group, P.C. (an Illinois professional corporation); One Medical Group, P.C. (a Massachusetts professional corporation); One Medical Group, P.C. (a Virginia professional stock corporation); One Medical Group, P.C. (a New York professional corporation); One Medical of NY, P.C. (a New York professional corporation), One Medical Group of Washington, P.C. (a Washington professional corporation); and any other One Medical Group entities.
+Each of the One Medical professional corporation affiliates together designate themselves as a single Affiliated Covered Entity (“ACE”) for purposes of compliance with HIPAA, including without limitation: One Medical Group, Inc. (a California professional corporation); One Medical Labs, Inc. (a California professional corporation); One Medical Group, P.C. (a District of Columbia professional corporation); One Medical Group, P.C. (a Virginia professional stock corporation); One Medical of NY, P.C. (a New York professional corporation), OM Services, P.A. (a Florida professional service corporation); and any other One Medical Group entities.

 One Medical’s ACE participates in an organized health care arrangement with Mount Sinai (the “OHCA”), as the term is defined at 45 C.F.R. § 160.103 of the HIPAA regulations.
 The OHCA formed between Mount Sinai and One Medical’s ACE is based on the fact that Mount Sinai and professional corporations in One Medical’s ACE are: (i) all covered entities under HIPAA, as the term “covered entity” is defined at 45 C.F.R. § 160.103 of the HIPAA Regulations; (ii) all participating in an organized system of health care; (iii) holding themselves out to the public as participating in a joint arrangement, as reflected in their strategic objectives, the branding of the Clinics, and the notice of privacy practices provided to patients; and (iv) participating in joint activities that include quality assessment and improvement activities in which treatment provided is assessed by One Medical and Mount Sinai and utilization review in which health care decisions are reviewed by One Medical and Mount Sinai.